Xuchen-Li/OvO-R1/README.md

 ## Feature

 - Qwen2.5-1.5B/Qwen2.5-1.5B-Math/Qwen2.5-1.5B-Instruct scale model RL training
-- We supply 0.75k dataset for fast train loop, more experiments on large scale datasets is around the corner
+- We use 0.75k dataset for fast train loop, more experiments on large scale datasets is around the corner
 - We release wandb log for comparison between difference base models using GRPO
 - We are exploring the impact of various reward functions on these models